frederic-perez/AmE-dictionary/data/dictionary.md

 __resonate__ _v_
 __resounding__ _adj_ :two::hammer: _The answer is a resounding yes._
 __respirator__ _n_ :two: A masklike device, usually of gauze, worn over the mouth, or nose and mouth, to prevent the inhalation of noxious substances or the like.
 Health professionals wear respirators to filter out virus particles as they breathe in so they don’t get infected with COVID-19 while helping people and patients.
-__respite__ _n_ :nine::m: /ˈrɛspɪt; -paɪt/ A respite is a break from something that’s difficult or unpleasant.
+__respite__ _n_ :nine::m::mega: /ˈrɛspɪt; -paɪt/ /RESS-pit/ A respite is a break from something that’s difficult or unpleasant.
 If you’re cramming for exams, take an occasional walk to give yourself a respite from the intensity.
+Respite refers to a short period of time when someone is able to stop doing something that is difficult or unpleasant, or when something difficult or unpleasant stops or is delayed.
 __resplendent__ _adj_ :two::pencil2: Splendid or dazzling in appearance; brilliant.
 __respondent__ _n_ :four::hammer: /rɪˈspɒn dənt/
 __responsibility__ _n_ :four::pencil2::mega::hammer: _With great power comes great responsibility._